 Capo Position | 1st Fret |

 Song Overview: You’re looking at one of the most recognizable songs in pop music history – even if you don’t know the name, we’re sure you’ve heard it somewhere!
 ‘Johnny B. Goode’ is a rock n roll track that was written by Chuck Berry back in 1958.
-The track was an instant hit and charted at no. 2 at the Billboard’s chart and has since become a timeless hit.
+The track was an instant hit and charted at no. 2 on the Billboard’s chart and has since become a timeless hit.

 The infectious energy, opening riff, and guitar solo of the track are iconic, to say the least.
-While the lyrics talk about a country guy who didn’t know how to read or write, but boy could he play that guitar!
+While the lyrics talk about a country guy who didn’t know how to read or write, but boy, could he play that guitar!

 Rumor has it that this song is an autobiographical track by Berry, who has shared his own experiences in the lyrics.
 But either way, the song is a must-know for guitarists of all skill levels.
 To play it, you’ll need to put a capo on the 1st fret and strum A5, D5, and E5 chords, which are pretty easy to ace.
 Do note that this is just a simplified version of a more complex song.
 The guitaring in the original requires a certain level of skill and is better suited for intermediate players.